framilano/T4Server/README.md

 - crossplatform [plutonium-updater](https://github.com/mxve/plutonium-updater.rs) by mxve.
 - Wine dependencies.

-These steps are necessary, but it allows the user to choose if they need them right now or they can provide their own versions (like using Wine Stable instead of Wine Staging)
+These steps are necessary, but it allows the user to choose if they need them right now or they can provide their own versions (like using Wine Stable instead of Wine Staging).

+### I highly suggest to restart your VM/Container/OS after completing the installation, just to be sure that every env variable has been set correctly.

 ## Configuration
 1. Copy your game files in `/T4Server/T4Gamefiles`, if asked merge the `main` folder with already existing one.